petrushchako/certification/AWSMastersCertification/Python/README.md

 #### Tuple
 - Tuple consists of a number of values separated by comma(s).
 It is enclosed with parenthesis. i.e. `(1,2,3.15,'Python')`
 - Tuple can have objects of different data types, unlike Arrays in C.

+### Mutable data types
+#### Lists
+List is an ordered set of elements enclosed within square brackets.
+The main differences between Lists and Tuples are:
+- Lists are enclosed in brackets[] and Tuples are enclosed within parenthesis()
+- Lists are Mutable and Tuples are Immutable
+- Tuples are faster than Lists
+- Lists are enclosed within square brackets